MasterVint/SteamToolMaster/README.md

 # SteamToolMaster
-A solution which provides various tools for items on steam built entirely on c++, current features listed below Refer to the [Wiki](https://github.com/MasterVint/SteamToolMaster/wiki) for more in depth help
+A solution which provides various tools for items on steam built entirely on c++, current features listed below Refer to the [Wiki](https://github.com/MasterVint/SteamToolMaster/wiki) for more in depth help.
+Currently only supports Windows
 ### TradePrice
 > Calculate the total cost of multiple items denoted in keys and metal
 ### KitMaker